Tip: Dark mode for Jupyter Notebooks

 Then click on the link in the output starting with the following:

-jt -r.
-More details are in the jupyter-themes' github page.
+jt -l to get a list of other themes.
+More details are on the jupyter-themes' GitHub page.

 Catch more tips here.